Quick Start

 This node has two cells, Width and Height, both set to 100.
 The node is displayed as a square.

-A cube is a tree of nodes.
+A component is a tree of nodes.

 Cells